ffub/MailChimpSync/README.md

 Further improvements
 --------------------

 * Switch to scheduled updates.
-To avoid updating the whole list user's could be flagged as requiring an update when one of the relevant fields is updated.
-LazyCron or regular cron jobs would update these users on the list.
+To avoid updating the whole list users should be flagged as requiring an update when one of the relevant fields is updated.
+LazyCron or cron jobs would update flagged users.
 * Automatic creation of the list on MailCimp and initial import.